 It’s easy to get lost in the world of software testing.
-Smoke testing, unit testing, acceptance testing, usability testing, A/B testing… what do they all mean?
-With so many different types of software testing, it’s important to understand the value each brings to the software development life cycle.
-When do you test?
-What do you test?
+There are so many different methods available like functional testing, smoke testing, unit testing, acceptance testing, usability testing, and A/B testing; what do they all mean?
+It’s important to understand the software testing types and their value to the software development life cycle.
+When and what do you test?
 And who does the testing?
-The answers to these questions all vary depending on the type of testing you’re doing.
-In this article, we’re going to discuss functional testing, what it means, how it’s done, and why you should do it.
+The answers to these questions will vary depending on the type of testing you’re doing.
+This article will discuss how to test an application’s functionality and why.

 Defining Functional Testing

-The primary objective of functional testing is to validate the functionalities of the software system are working as required.
-That is, testing the software against the business requirements to ensure all features are functioning as they are expected to function.
-This type of testing is performed based on the user’s perspective, and ensures the software does what users expect it to do.
-Functional testing typically involves black box testing, where the tester is concerned with what the software is supposed to do, not how it does it.
-The structure of the system is not considered; only the functionality and behavior of modules is tested.
-It is also vital to your software, as it verifies the software is ready for release.
+The primary objective of functional testing is to validate that the software system’s functionalities are working as required.
+Testing against the business requirements examines all features making sure that they function as expected.
+This type of testing is performed based on the user’s perspective and confirms the software performs the way users expect.
+Black box testing is typically involved because the concern is what the software is supposed to do, not how it is achieved.
+The system’s structure is disregarded, with only the functionality and behavior of modules being assessed.
+Following this process is vital to your software, as it verifies the software is ready for release.

-Where functional testing focuses on what the software does, non-functional testing is concerned with how well it behaves.
-Non-functional testing includes performance testing, security testing, load testing and more.
-Non-functional testing should be performed after functional testing is complete – together, these testing approaches ensure quality in your software.
+Where functional testing focuses on software performance, non-functional is concerned with how well it behaves.
+Non-functional testing includes performance testing, security testing, load testing and is executed after functionality has been assessed.
+Together, these approaches confirm the quality of your software.

-Functional testing is executed using the functional specifications given by the client or design team.
+This form of testing uses the specifications regarding how the software should function, supplied by the client or design team.
 There are five key steps to functional testing.
 You must:

 - Understand the requirements.